 Does Oil Pulling Really Work?

 Everything is our bodies are connected.
 Not only can bacteria enter through the mouth and quickly travel through the rest of the body, but there is also a direct correlation between oral health and the overall health of the body.
 When oral health is improved, not only is the health of the rest of the body improved, but health risk is drastically mitigated as well.
 People with poor oral hygiene are at great risk for a number of problems, from cardiovascular troubles to diabetes.

 When the mouth is healthy, there is less inflammation in the body.
 Therefore, every part of the body has the ability to function more efficiently.
-If your body is spending energy fighting bacteria that enters through the mouth, it means your body is constantly being taxed.
+If your body is spending energy fighting bacteria that enter through the mouth, it means your body is constantly being taxed.
 This leads to a decline in general health across the board.
 A healthy mouth means a healthy body – and Oil Pulling can give you that healthy mouth.
 Depending on the person, Oil Pulling can have a number of different positive effects on the body.
 This being in terms of prevention and righting bodily wrongs via cleaning and stimulating healthy blood flow.
 That is, ultimately, why results may vary.
 The American Dental Association doesn’t think there is enough research to support Oil Pulling as effective oral care.

 — HungarianExperiment (@Hung_Experiment) October 19, 2016